cameronmclean/hyperPatterns/hyperPatterns.md

 9) Need cors `npm install --save cors` to enable cross-origin resource sharing `app.use('/api', require('cors')());`

 10) Use connect-rest `npm install --save connect-rest` to create APIs
+//> NB not useing connect-rest at the moment - plain old express :)

 #####20141215